nslater/db-tools/README.md

 # dbk-tools

-Tools for working with Deutsche Bank file formats
+Tools for working with Deutsche Bank file formats.

+**NOTE**: I am no longer a customer of Deutsche Bank so I have no use for this tool.
+I will continue to accept pull requests but I do not intend to work on it any further.
+If someone wants to fork and maintain, I will happily update this README to point to the active fork.

 ## Introduction